dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/SimulatorDemo.md

 **4.** We override the `onResume()` method to invoke the `updateTitleBar()` method to update `mConnectStatusTextView` when the activity start interacting with the user.
 Then override the `onDestroy()` method to unregister the BroadcastReceiver object.

 Now let's build and run the project and install it to your Android device.
-Then connect the demo application to your Phantom 4 (Please check [Run Application](../application-development-workflow/workflow-run.html) for more details), if everything goes well, you should see the title textView content updates to "Phantom_4 Connected" as shown below:
+Then connect the demo application to your Mavic Pro (Please check [Run Application](../application-development-workflow/workflow-run.html) for more details), if everything goes well, you should see the title textView content updates to "MavicPro Connected" as shown below:

 ![registerSuccess](../../images/tutorials-and-samples/Android/SimulatorDemo/updateTitleBar.png)